 We’re open to previously published manuscripts as long as the submitting author now controls all electronic and print publishing rights.

-If you’re invited to submit your manuscript, send an email with the Subject line: SUBMISSION – Title Of Your Book – Yourlastname
+If you’re invited to submit your manuscript, send an email to perbastetpublications AT gmail DOT com with the Subject line: SUBMISSION – Title Of Your Book – Yourlastname

 Send the manuscript as a single file (do not break it into separate chapter files).